astronomer/docs/astro/api-keys.md

 ## Create an API key

-1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
+1. In the Astro UI, select a Workspace, click **Deployments**, and then select a Deployment.

 2. Click the **API Keys** tab.